 It is my sincere belief that in spite of this burgeoning popularity, or perhaps because of it, there is a real danger of the complete loss of the sophisticated aspects of the art, with a corresponding distortion of its substance extending into the most elementary instruction.
 It has been my experience that while the initial practices of T'ai Chi Ch'uan form the foundation of later skills and development, so too do these very skills give a kind of enlightened hindsight that is vital to those practices’ real mastery.
 Cheng, Man-Ch’ing once said that the only problem with T'ai Chi Ch'uan is that it is “too sophisticated to be useful to society.”
 Perhaps that is why he made an earnest attempt to simplify it and make it accessible to more people.
 But despite the rather elegant simplification that he achieved, it is my final judgment that the attempt itself is a misguided one.
 The most profound thing about T'ai Chi Ch'uan is the way in which a totally simple principle creates a highly complex result, a process that is reminiscent of all great art.
 To merely simplify the result is to miss what is to me the most fascinating and challenging aspect of the art, not to mention its tendency to distort all other aspects.

-In reading the following papers, which are anything but elementary instruction (even when they discuss elementary subjects), and in which I assume that the reader is actually somewhat experienced in the fundamental rigors of T'ai Chi Ch'uan training, there may be the impression that my “theories” concerning T'ai Chi Ch'uan are theories in the more colloquial usage of the word, as a term denoting unproven ideas.
+This may be the site of numerous articles that I have written in the past, both published and unpublished.
+These are anything but elementary instruction (even when they discuss elementary subjects), and in them I assume that the reader is actually somewhat experienced in the fundamental rigors of T'ai Chi Ch'uan training.
+There may be the impression that my “theories” concerning T'ai Chi Ch'uan are theories in the more colloquial usage of the word, as a term denoting unproven ideas.
 They are rather theories in the more scientific sense of the word, that is, an abstract explanation that creates a logic applicable to the real world and real events.
 I say this because I have had the pleasure to find in Russia students with the dedication and perseverance to reach levels sufficient to test these theories, and for me and my school they are an accomplished fact.
 Moreover, they are an attempt on my part to completely rationalize, explain, and confirm the most conservative and classical aspects of the art.
-Far from deigning to actually add something material to the practices of T'ai Chi Ch'uan, I have become increasingly convinced over the forty-four years of my study that the traditional course of instruction, the classical exercises, constitutes one of the most brilliant and totally unlikely achievements of mankind, and that their conception represents the work of geniuses.
+Far from deigning to actually add something material to the practices of T'ai Chi Ch'uan, I have become increasingly convinced over the more than fifty years of my study that the traditional course of instruction, the classical exercises, constitutes one of the most brilliant and totally unlikely achievements of mankind, and that their conception represents the work of geniuses.
 I feel that this genius cannot be properly appreciated without a grasp of the entire spectrum of practices, from the solitary ch’i gung of the form to their actual manifestation in the reality of combat.